MusicPlayerDaemon/MPD/doc/mpd.conf.5.rst

 state_file <file>
    This specifies if a state file is used and where it is located.
-The state of mpd will be saved to this file when mpd is terminated by a TERM signal or by the "kill" command.
+The state of mpd will be saved to this file when mpd is terminated by a TERM signal or by the :program:`kill` command.
 When mpd is restarted, it will read the state file and restore the state of mpd (including the playlist).

 restore_paused <yes or no>